 Iain C.M.
-Gray - Writer
+Gray - Author

 I'm a writer because I write.
 I will be self publishing on Amazon only, unless any interested publisher contacts me.
 So far I have written a zombie book and a collection of short stories.
 I write because it makes me happy when I am creating something.
 Whether or not I am any good is not really the point for me.
 I plan to carry on writing and self producing for as long as I have ideas for new books.
 I do hope you enjoy them, but I don't really care if you don't.
 For details on available work see My Work page.